mohitsharma63/restaurant_app/replit.md

-# QR Code Menu System
+# QR Code Digital Menu System

 ## Overview

-This is a QR Code Menu System built as a full-stack restaurant ordering application.
-Customers scan QR codes at tables to access digital menus, place orders, and make payments.
-Restaurant staff manage orders through a dedicated dashboard.
-The system supports real-time order updates and includes QR code generation capabilities for table management.
+A contactless restaurant ordering system built with React and Node.js that allows customers to scan QR codes placed on tables to access digital menus and place orders.
+The system includes a customer-facing menu interface and a restaurant dashboard for managing orders in real-time.

+The application enables restaurants to provide a seamless dining experience where customers can browse menus, customize orders, and pay directly from their mobile devices without physical contact.
+Restaurant staff can manage incoming orders, update order statuses, and track real-time order flow through the dashboard.

 ## User Preferences